Alex-L-Crane/AlexCraneWebsite/site/content/pages/index.md

   copy: |
     The world is a beautiful place... sometimes.

-    I've spent my time picking through the good and the bad, perfecting my creative rhythm.
+    I've dedicated my life to the visual and audio arts.
+I approach opportunities and obstacles as a chance to improve my creative rhythm.
 I believe having a creative discipline is the key to life's greatest rewards.
 visuals:
   title: Composition and color
   preview_image: assets/img/desk-1333x1333-bw.jpg